react-native-image-picker/react-native-image-picker/README.md

 | fileName         | OK   | OK      | The file name                                                                                                        |

 ## Note on file storage
-Image captured will be stored in temporary folder so will be deleted any time, so don't expect it to persist.
+Image/video captured via camera will be stored in temporary folder so will be deleted any time, so don't expect it to persist.

 ## ErrorCode